-- Implemented meetings that allow incoming students to get familiar with courses they will be taking and this allows them to be better prepared (i.e., general orientation, writing, stats) - Faculty refers students to our online tutorial platforms and resources for academic support - Furthermore, the course sequence for students is specifically tailored based on the area of research interest of the student - we make sure that each student feels as though they are equipped with the right material every semester. - This is done through multiple meetings with the student and their advisor.
+- Hosting meetings and sessions for incoming students to take part in courses that they are yet to take.
+Moreover, meetings also take place to ensure students are well prepared for what to expect in their program - these meetings often cover topics such as general orientation, writing skills, and statistics. - Faculty provide personalized recommendations to students to our online tutorial platforms, resources for academic support, along with providing guidance on areas of gaining more productivity within the field (publications, grants, conferences, etc.) - Courses for students is specifically tailored based on each student's personal and professional interests that will aid in their overall dissertation - we make sure that each student feels as though they are equipped with the right material every semester. - This is done through multiple meetings with the student and their advisor.